jbloomlab/IFNsorted_flu_single_cell/README.md

     results/cellgenecounts/merged_humanplusflu_matrix.mtx

 #### 2. Analyze PacBio sequencing of viral mRNAs
 The Python notebook [pacbio_analysis.ipynb][] analyzes the PacBio sequencing of the viral mRNAs that have been enriched from the 10X library by semi-specific PCR.
+Numerous plots and a detailed analysis are included in this notebook.
+In addition, the notebook creates an annotated version of the cell descriptor for the cell-gene matrix that contains information about the mutations that can be called by the PacBio sequencing.
+This is the file:

+    results/cellgenecounts/PacBio_annotated_merged_humanplusflu_cells.tsv

 #### 3. Analyze cell-gene matrix for viral features associated with IFN induction.
 The R notebook [monocle_analysis.ipynb][] analyzes the cell-gene matrix to look for viral features associated with IFN induction.